Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/satisfactory-updates/pending/satisfactory-1-0.md

 # September 15th, 2020 Livestream
 * Q&A: Full Release, 2021? https://www.youtube.com/watch?v=9Um_UtQI8yE
 * Q&A: When do the Work In Progress items get a purpose? https://www.youtube.com/watch?v=koMqOABA6x8

+# March 9th, 2019 Livestream
+* Q&A: When is the official release? https://www.youtube.com/watch?v=H0HcDZTv_ts
+* Q&A: Is there an actual win condition or is it just 'til end of content? https://www.youtube.com/watch?v=Pn5tcfKmF20